pingcap/docs-dm/en/shard-merge-best-practices.md

 3. Start the full and incremental data migration task.

-4. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from the upstream has already been merged and replicated to the downstream database.
+4. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from the upstream has already been merged and migrated to the downstream database.

 ### Use a composite primary key